oracle-livelabs/apex/online-bookstore-app/14-ai-vision/14-ai-vision.md

 In this lab, you:

-- Create a REST Data Source to integrate OCI Vision for object and text detection
+- Create a REST Data Source to integrate OCI Vision for object and text detection.
-- Create an Automation to update detection results when book details change
+- Create an Automation to update detection results when book details change.
-- Create a Trigger to reset detection fields when a book image is updated
+- Create a Trigger to reset detection fields when a book image is updated.

 ### Downloads: Missed Previous Labs?
 Download and Install the Application